 Other than dues and USMS membership, are there requirements or expectations?

 To keep costs low, team members are expected to help with IWU home swim meets.
 This is primarily through backup timing and some meet prep and cleanup.
 Team members should plan on helping with at least one home meet per year.
 The season runs from October through February and the meet schedule is published before the season starts.

 Can I just come by and observe or try a practice before joining?

-You are welcome to sit in the pool’s balcony or even on deck (no street shoes, please) to observe a practice.
-A new swimmer who has never been registered with USMS may use a once per lifetime 30-day free trial.
-To take advantage of this trial, a release must be signed before joining a practice and a free trial account set up in our team’s management system.
-Review the section entitled 30 Day Free Trial on this website for more information.
+You are welcome to sit in the IWU pool’s balcony, the 4 Seasons alcove or even on deck (no street shoes, please) to observe a practice.
+A new swimmer who has never been registered with USMS may use a trial membership to participate in a practice before committing to full membership.
+To take advantage of this trial, a release must be completed before joining a practice.
+Review the section entitled 30 Day Free Trial on this website for more info